vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[8]live/page.md

 # {% $frontmatter.title %}

+{% callout type="experimental" %}
+Live stream support is still experimental in that we require further feedback, tuning, and to extend configuration options.
+Feel free to join our [Discord](https://discord.com/invite/7RGU7wvsu9) or open a [discussion on GitHub](https://github.com/vidstack/player/discussions) if you have anything to share!
+{% /callout %}

 Live streams are currently supported via the [HLS provider](/docs/player/providers/hls) which uses [`hls.js`](https://github.com/video-dev/hls.js/), and in [browsers that natively support HLS](https://caniuse.com/http-live-streaming).
 The player